Erick156/osticket-prereqs/README.md

 </p>
 <p>

-After connecting to the virtual machine, I first accessed the control panel.
-From there, I clicked the Programs tab.
-Next, I clicked the Turn the Features On or Off tab and proceeded to check off the boxes viewed in the picture above (Right Side).
-To confirm that IIS was activated, I typed 127.0.0.1 in the web browser as seen in the picture above(Left Side).
+1.Connect to the virtual machine.
+2.Access the Control Panel.
+3.Click on the Programs tab.
+4.Click on the "Turn Windows features on or off" option.
+5.Check the boxes as shown in the reference image on the right side.
+6.Confirm that IIS is activated by typing 127.0.0.1 in the web browser, as shown in the reference image on the left side.
 </p>
 <br />